-Emir Sanusi launches first Islamic Insurance company in Nigeria - Daily Post Nigeria — Nigeria Today
+Emir Sanusi Launches Nigeria's First Islamic Insurance Company - The Whistler — Nigeria Today

 |

+The 14th Emir of Kano, Muhammadu Sanusi II, has launched Nigeria's first Islamic insurance company.
+The company, 'Jaiz Takaful Insurance', was unveiled on Monday at an event in Kano.
+Speaking at the event, Sanusi hailed the initiative, calling it a …

-Emir Sanusi launches first Islamic Insurance company in Nigeria
+Emir Sanusi launches Nigeria's first Islamic insurance firm

 Sanusi launches Sharia-based 'Jaiz Takaful Insurance' company